What is low back pain?

 In rare cases, the cause is a serious illness like an infection or cancer.
 But there are usually other symptoms too.

 A physical examination is the main way to diagnose low back pain.
 Your doctor may examine your back, check your nerves by testing your reflexes, and make sure that your muscles are strong.
-He or she also will ask questions about your back and overall health.
+Your doctor also will ask questions about your back and overall health.

 Most people don't need any tests right away.
 Tests often don't show the reason for your pain.

-If your pain lasts more than 6 weeks or you have symptoms that your doctor is more concerned about, he or she may order tests.
+If your pain lasts more than 6 weeks or you have symptoms that your doctor is more concerned about, then your doctor may order tests.
 These may include an X-ray, a CT scan, or an MRI.
-In some cases, tests can help your doctor find a cause for your pain, especially for pain in one or both legs.
+Sometimes other tests such as a bone scan or nerve conduction test may be done.

-Most acute low back pain gets better on its own within a few weeks, no matter what the cause.
+Most acute low back pain gets better on its own within several weeks, no matter what the cause.
 Time and doing usual activities are all that most people need to feel better.

 Using heat or ice and taking over-the-counter pain medicine also can help while your body heals.